NRC Alameda and San Jose Navy Chiefs Pinned

+“How much would you pay for a 6-week high intensity program where you learned how to become a better version of yourself…a lot of money right?
+The Chiefs mess offers this program, tailor made for each individual at no charge,” said Mensinger.
+“You will have unlimited access to thousands of personal trainers who will coach and mentor you along.”

+Following Mensinger’s remarks, each CPO presented themselves front and center and had their anchors affixed to their khaki collars by family and friends and their covers placed by CPOI sponsors.
+Finally, in accordance with tradition, each new CPO was piped aboard as a Navy Chief and joined a formation of all present CPOs.

-NRC Alameda Chief Boatswain's Mate Christine Rudluff's anchors are pinned by her children during the Navy Chief Petty Officer (CPO) pinning ceremony aboard USS Hornet (CV-12), Sept.13, 2025.
-The mission of NRC Alameda and San Jose is to provide strategic depth and deliver operational capabilities to the Navy and Marine Corps team.
-(U.S. Navy photo by Chief Mass Communication Specialist John Pearl)
+The mission of NRCs Alameda and San Jose is to provide strategic depth and deliver operational capabilities to the Navy and Marine Corps team.

 |Date Taken: